-The HIV Sentinel Surveillance (HSS) in India has completed more than 20 years now.
-We started HSS in India in 1998 with 176 sentinel sites among antenatal clinic, sexually transmitted diseases clinic, injecting drug users, female sex workers and tuberculosis clinic.
-Gradually other high risk groups and bridge population were included in HSS and from this round, prison population has also been included.
-Prisoners are one of the risk group for HIV worldwide due to their exposure to various risk factors in prison including possible sexual activity and injection drug uses.
+The HSS in India has completed more than 20 years now.
+We started HSS in India in 1998 with 176 sentinel sites comprising of Antenatal Clinics, Sexually Transmitted Diseases (STDs) clinics, IDUs, FSWs and tuberculosis clinics.
+Gradually other high risk groups and bridge populations were included in the HSS and from this round, prison population has also been included.
+Prisoners are one of the risk groups for HIV worldwide due to their exposure to various risk factors in prison including possible sexual activity and injection drug uses.
 Sharing needle for drug use and unavailability of condoms increase the risk of HIV transmission among prisoners.
 Universal access to HIV prevention, treatment and support should reach this population as well.

 In this regard, NACO started HSS at 50 central prisons across India during 16th round of HSS.
-For the first time, we have successfully completed the HIV Sentinel Surveillance in Central Prison Sites in India.
-The addition of prisoners as one of the risk groups for surveillance has made HSS in India among the most comprehensive surveillance system for HIV worldwide.
+For the first time, we have successfully completed the HSS in Central Prison Sites in India.
+The addition of prisoners as one of the risk groups for surveillance has made HSS in India among the most comprehensive surveillance systems for HIV worldwide.

-This report is a result of collective efforts from many experts like Dr DCS Reddy (Independent Technical Expert), Dr Arvind Pandey (Advisor, NIMS-ICMR New Delhi) and Dr Shashi Kant (Head of Department, CCM, AIIMS), Dr Shobini Rajan (ADG, NACO) and Dr Pradeep Kumar (Program Officer, Surveillance, NACO).
+This report is a result of collective efforts from many experts like Dr D.C.S.
+Reddy (Independent Technical Expert), Dr Arvind Pandey (Advisor, NIMS-ICMR New Delhi) and Dr Shashi Kant (Head of Department, CCM, AIIMS), Dr Shobini Rajan (ADG, NACO) and Dr Pradeep Kumar (Program Officer, Surveillance, NACO).
 It was because of their insight and experience that we were able to start HSS among prisoners from this round.